grafana/k6-docs/docs/sources/next/results-output/real-time/cloud.md

 {{< admonition type="caution" >}}

-To make it possible for us to offer you a seamless user experience, the `k6 cloud run --local-execution script.js` command will also upload the test archive k6 produces from your test script and resources to our cloud service.
+The `k6 cloud run --local-execution script.js` command uploads the test archive k6 produces from your test script and resources to Grafana Cloud.

 This behavior can be deactivated by adding the `--no-archive-upload` option to your
 command: `k6 cloud run --local-execution --no-archive-upload script.js`.

-{{< /admonition >}}

-{{< admonition type="note" >}}

 {{< /admonition >}}